coreboot/coreboot/Documentation/distributions.md

 ships with coreboot and support upstream maintenance for the devices through a third party, [3mdeb](https://3mdeb.com).
 They provide current and tested firmware binaries on [GitHub](https://pcengines.github.io).

+### Purism

+[Purism](https://www.puri.sm) sells laptops with a focus on user privacy and security; part of that effort is to minimize the amount of proprietary and/or binary code.
+Their laptops ship with a blob-free OS and coreboot firmware with a neutralized Intel Management Engine (ME) and SeaBIOS as the payload.

 ## After-market firmware